jorgebucaran/hyperapp/README.md

 </details>

 ### options.root
-The HTML element container of your application.
+Root is the HTML element container of your application.
 If none is given, a `div` element is appended to document.body and used as the root node of your application.

 ### render
-[app](#app) returns an object that consists of
+The [app](#app) function returns an object with the following graph:

-* the same input options passed to `app`, and
+* the options passed to `app`.
 * a `render(view)` function that can be used to render and alternate between views.

 The `render` function can be used to implement routing in your application.